miutaku/rec-twitcasting/README.md

 ## Preparation

+There are items to be set in environment variables.

 - Please obtain a client ID and client secret from the [API Key](#api-key) section.
 You'll need to specify them as `<YOUR_TWITCASTING_CLIENT_ID>` and `<TWITCASTING_CLIENT_SECRET>`.
-- Specify the IP address or domain name of the server machine where this application will run as `<YOUR_SERVER>`.
+- Confirm the IP address or domain name of the server machine where this application will run as `<YOUR_SERVER>`.
   - If you want to run both the frontend (web server application) and backend (API server application) on the same server machine (all-in-one).
   - `<BACKEND_SERVER>` will be the same as `<YOUR_SERVER>` in an all-in-one setup.

 ## Execution Steps

 ### 1. Set Environment Variables
 ```shell
 $ cp .env_sample .env
 $ sed -i 's/__YOUR_TWITCASTING_CLIENT_ID__/<YOUR_TWITCASTING_CLIENT_ID>/g' .env